Nexmo/nexmo-developer/_tutorials/en/voice-api/create-voice-csproj.md

 # Create the Voice Project File

-To start, you will create an Voice `csproj` file.
+To start, you will create a Voice `csproj` file.
 To make testing easier, configure Kestrel with HTTPS disabled.

 In your terminal, execute the following command: